copperdogma/ai-feed-consolidator9/scratchpad.md

 - Removed Firebase measurement ID since analytics is not being used

 ## Lessons Learned
+- Breaking stories along technical dependency lines creates clearer, more manageable work
 - Google authentication provides a superior user experience compared to email/password
 - Firebase's Google sign-in provides user profile data automatically (name, email, profile picture)
 - Adding personalized elements like user's name creates a better user experience
 - TRPC utilities can cause issues if not properly initialized or if they're not available
 - Firebase Admin SDK initialization requires special handling in development mode

-## Next Steps Decision
+## Next Steps
-We now have two options for how to proceed:

-1. **Complete User Profile Management**:
-   - Implement database storage of user profiles
-   - Create/update user records when they authenticate
-   - Store additional user information from Google profile
-   - Implement profile editing functionality

-2. **Move to Story 002: Local PostgreSQL and Schema Implementation**:
+1. Begin work on Story 002 (Local PostgreSQL and Schema Implementation):
-   - Consider the authentication portion complete
+   - Set up local PostgreSQL database properly
-   - Implement the database schema needed for all application features
+   - Design and implement database schema
+   - Create necessary tables for users, feeds, content, etc.
-   - Set up proper relationships between users and other data
+   - Set up Prisma ORM for database interactions

+2. Then proceed to Story 002.1 (User Profile Management):
+   - Implement storage of user profile data in the database
-   - User profile management could be handled as part of this story
+   - Create API endpoints for user profile management

-The second option might make more sense since we need to implement the database schema before we can properly store user profiles.
-Story 002 focuses on setting up the local PostgreSQL database and implementing the schema, which would provide the foundation for user profile management.
+   - Enhance the UI to display and edit user profiles

 Keep this file concise (<300 lines): summarize or remove outdated info regularly to prevent overloading the context.
 Focus on the current phase and immediate next steps.